logo-1

 -

 VerifiedRequirements & Commitment: Closed toed shoes are required.
 Those aged 10-13 must have a parent or guardian present while serving.
 Those aged 13-17 must have a current waiver signed by a parent or guardian prior to serving.Convoy of Hope carries out its mission thanks to thousands of volunteers around the world.
-Hands of Hope volunteers serve at the NEW World Distribution Center every Tuesday from 6:30 to 8:30 p.m. to prepare needed resources for global distribution.
+Hands of Hope volunteers serve at the NEW World Distribution Center every Tuesday and Thursday from 6:30 to 8:30 p.m. to prepare needed resources for global distribution.
 Read more...

 -